Classification in Equilibrium: Structure of Optimal Decision Rules: Conclusion

-Our results highlight two design principles.
-First, classification should be understood as an incentive mechanism, and therefore evaluated not only by how well it achieves its objective but by its behavioral consequences for a population.
-Second, fairness and efficiency tradeoffs may arise not from data imbalance or model misspecification, but from the equilibrium feedback effects that classifiers induce.
-More broadly, the framework we've developed provides a foundation for analyzing how the objectives embedded in a classifier can translate into behavioral and welfare outcomes in a population.
+Taken together, our results highlight two design principles.
+First, classification systems should be understood as incentive mechanisms and evaluated not only by their predictive performance but by the behavioral and distributional consequences they generate.
+Second, fairness and efficiency tradeoffs may arise not from data imbalance or model misspecification but from the equilibrium feedback effects inherent in strategic environments.
+More broadly, our framework offers a foundation for studying how different classification objectives can translate into behavioral, informational, and welfare outcomes in the populations to which classifiers are applied.